InfoSeeking/Coagmento/readme.md

 - An open API and robust back-end built with [Laravel](http://laravel.com/)
 - A realtime feed of user activity
-- An up to date Firefox extension using the Firefox Add-on SDK
+- An up to date Chrome extension using the [Chrome Extension API](https://developer.chrome.com/extensions/api_index)
 - An easy and documented setup for running your own custom studies

 Coagmento is split into four main services.